lwdgit/sequelize-docs/en-US/docs/models-definition.md

       isDate: true,             // only allow date strings
       isAfter: "2011-11-05",    // only allow date strings after a specific date
       isBefore: "2011-11-05",   // only allow date strings before a specific date
-      max: 23,                  // only allow values
+      max: 23,                  // only allow values <= 23
       min: 23,                  // only allow values >= 23
-      isArray: true,            // only allow arrays
       isCreditCard: true,       // check for valid credit card numbers

       // custom validations are also possible:
-      isEven: function(value) {
+      isEven(value) {
-        if(parseInt(value) % 2 != 0) {
+        if (parseInt(value) % 2 != 0) {
           throw new Error('Only even values are allowed!')
           // we also are in the model's context here, so this.otherField
           // would get the value of otherField if it existed }
       }
     }